By Sarah Dent, ANet coach

 Currently, Mission Grammar’s literacy teachers are collaborating and diving into standards and text complexity to better understand what shifts to make in their classrooms.
 I’m inspired by the tenacity with which teachers and leaders at Mission Grammar embrace change, and I know that this shift will support scholars to build confidence to tackle grade-level literacy work in their future.

 Ready to dive into complex texts with your students?
-Learn more about text complexity here!
+Explore our foundational literacy page!